flowsh/celery-exporter-ng/README.md

 On _task-started_ event, the delay between entering and leaving the queue is calculated and provided as *celery_queue_waiting*.
 If the maximum number of captured tasks is reached, oldest entries in the internal memory will be dropped first.

+## Supported Stack

+Tested with Celery 5, Broker protocols amqp and redis.

 ## Get Container

 Get the container from [Docker Hub](https://hub.docker.com/r/flowsh/celery-exporter-ng).